kavya28-hub/ai-image-generator-/README.md

-# Flux Dev Image Generator
+# AI Image Generator using Text Prompts

 A modern, beautiful web application for generating AI images using the Flux Dev model via HuggingFace Inference API.